Mahishashemirani/Strategy-Analysis-to-Avoid-Bankruptcy-using-Neural-ODEs/README.md

 - Assume $u$ is a 2D dynamical variable governed by the neural ODE $h(u)$.
 - Then, $\frac{du(t)}{dt} = h(u)$, with initial condition $u(0) = z$ and output $u(1) = p$.

-This formulation allows the Neural ODE to take the latent variable `z` as input and predict the probability of bankruptcy $p$ over time.
+This formulation allows the Neural ODE to take the latent variable $z$ as input and predict the probability of bankruptcy $p$ over time.
 Thus, the Neural ODE functions as a predictive model that evolves $z$ to output $p$, which directly represents bankruptcy likelihood.

 ## Implementation